Menachem Mendel Schneerson: International outreach

 That same year, Schneerson sent his first emissary to Morocco and established schools and a synagogue for the Moroccan Jewish community.
-In 1958, Schneerson established schools and synagogues in Detroit, Michigan, in Milan, Italy, and in London.
-Beginning in the 1960s, Schneerson instituted a system of "mitzvah campaigns" to encourage the observance of ten basic Jewish practices, such as tefillin for men, Shabbat candles for women, and loving your fellow for all people.
-Schneersohn's campaign brought the concept of tefillin to Jewish men everywhere, and he has been referred to as "the great modern popularizer of tefillin".
+In 1958, Schneerson established schools and synagogues in Detroit, Michigan; Milan, Italy; and London.
+Beginning in the 1960s, Schneerson instituted a system of "mitzvah campaigns" to encourage Jews in the observance of ten basic Jewish practices, such as tefillin for men, Shabbat candles for women, and loving your fellow.
+Schneerson's campaign brought the concept of tefillin to Jewish men everywhere, and he has been referred to as "the great modern popularizer of tefillin".
 Until his campaign, tefillin was largely the domain of the meticulously observant.

-Following the death of his mother Chana Schneerson in 1964, Schneerson began to offer an additional weekly sermon in her memory.
+Following the death of his mother, Chana Schneerson, in 1964, Schneerson began to offer an additional weekly sermon in her memory.
 These sermons consisted of original insights and unprecedented analysis of Rashi's Torah commentary, delivered at regular public gatherings.
-Schneerson gave these sermons each week until 1992.
+Schneerson delivered these sermons weekly until 1992.